mendix/docs/content/appstore/app-services/text-analytics.md

 Now you have receive a Trial/Subscription confirmation email and can see the **Download** button download the mpk.
 Next step is to get a LicenseToken.

 Upon successful trial/subscription order, it takes a few minutes to provision your service instance.
-When you service instance is ready, you or the technical contact will receive a second email that notifying your service is ready to be used.
+When your service instance is ready, you or the technical contact will receive a second email that notifying your service is ready to be used.
 When you or the technical contact receive this email:

 1. Click the Subscription Management Overview link in the provisioning email to go to the Marketplace [Subscriptions](/appstore/general/app-store-overview#subscriptions) page and log in there.
 The **Subscriptions** page gives an overview of all the subscriptions of your organization.